mtfaye/xplorer/README.md

 - ### Scenario:
 Explain the context of the bug by listing the steps taken that raised the bug.
 - ### Current Behavior:
-Explain the bug and write a snippet of the error message if possible.
+Explain the bug and provide the error message if possible.
 - ### Expected Behavior:
 Explain what you were trying to accomplish or what you were expecting to see as a result.

 ## Coding Style
 The codebase of this project was built using the style guide for Python code PEP-8.
-To ensure an uniformity of code for the project, please try following the same coding style as much as possible.
+To ensure an uniformity of code for the project, please try to follow the same coding style as much as possible.
 For more about PEP-8 see  [Link](https://www.python.org/dev/peps/pep-0008/).